Matthias Magoola

-Dr. Matthias Magoola is a Ugandan chemist, entrepreneur, and inventor.
+Dr. Matthias Magoola (born 1978) is a Ugandan chemist, entrepreneur and inventor.
 He is the founder of Dei BioPharma, one of Africa's largest biotechnology and pharmaceutical companies.
 His work focuses on developing innovative treatments for diseases such as cancer, malaria, HIV/AIDS, and diabetes, with a particular emphasis on mRNA technology.

 Early life and education

 Magoola was born in Uganda in 1978 and obtained a Bachelor of Science in Industrial Chemistry from Makerere University in Kampala.
 In early 2024, he was awarded a Doctorate of Philosophy (PhD) from the European International University in Paris, France.

 Career

 In 2006, Magoola established the Dei Group, a conglomerate encompassing various sectors.
 Under his leadership, the group expanded to include Dei BioPharma Ltd, founded in 2014, which spearheads pharmaceutical manufacturing in Uganda.

 Dei BioPharma Ltd

 Dei BioPharma operates a state-of-the-art facility in Matugga, Wakiso District, Uganda, covering 150 acres.
 The facility is equipped to produce a range of pharmaceutical products, including vaccines, insulin, oncology drugs, and mRNA therapies, with a capacity of up to one billion doses of MRNA vaccines annually.

 In October 2022, Ugandan President Yoweri Museveni officially commissioned the $500 million Dei BioPharma vaccines facility.
 During the inauguration, President Museveni lauded Dr. Magoola's vision and commitment to advancing Uganda's pharmaceutical industry, emphasizing the facility's potential to enhance the country's capacity to produce essential medicines and vaccines locally.